madisonpettipas/Cryptocurrency-Trade-Simulator/README.md

 - Enter buy and sell orders
 - Display the highest buy order
 - Display the lowest sell order
-- Compare Priority
+- Compare priority
-        ~ Priority is determined by price, with ties broken by the earliest timestamp.
 - Automatically execute buy/sell orders
-        ~ Compare the highest buy order to the lowest sell order.
-        ~ When they match, or the price of the buy order is greater than the sell order, execute.
-        ~ When quantities differ, the remaining quantity is entered back into the heap.
 - Change buy and sell orders
 - Cancel buy and sell orders

+### Priority Comparison
+- Priority is determined by price, with ties broken by the earliest timestamp.

+### Algorithm For Executing Buy/Sell Orders
+- Compare the highest buy order to the lowest sell order.
+- When they match, or the price of the buy order is greater than the sell order, execute the trade.
+- When quantities differ, the remaining quantity is entered back into the heap.

 The program accomplishes this by maintaining two heap-based priority queues and a HashMap:
 - A MinHeap for sell orders